saferwall/saferwall/docs/BUILDING.md

         - Set `kibana.enabled` to true.
         - Set `filebeat.enabled` to true.
     - Set `prometheus-operator.enabled` to true if you want to get metrics.
+11. Init cert manager: `make helm-init-cert-manager`.
-11. Install helm chart: `make helm-release`.
+12. Install helm chart: `make helm-release`.
-12. Wait until the output of `kubectl get pods` show all pods are running fine.
+13. Wait until the output of `kubectl get pods` show all pods are running fine.
-13. Edit your host file to setup a dns entry for the minikube ip:
+14. Edit your host file to setup a dns entry for the minikube ip:
     - `echo "$(minikube ip) mysaferwall.com api.mysaferwall.com" | sudo tee -a /etc/hosts`
-14. Open the browser and naviguate to `http://mysaferwall.com`
+15. Open the browser and naviguate to `https://mysaferwall.com`.

 ## Deploying on cloud (AWS)